SatyKrish/aks-csi-storage-drivers/README.md

 ## Enable CSI Storage Drivers

-Starting in Kubernetes version 1.21, AKS will use `CSI drivers` only and by default as storage class.
-These drivers are the future of storage support in Kubernetes.
+Starting in Kubernetes version 1.21, AKS will use `CSI drivers` only and by default as storage class. `CSI drivers` are the future of storage extension in Kubernetes. `in-tree` volume plugins are expected to be removed from Kubernetes version 1.23 onwards.
+After `in-tree` volume plugins are removed, existing volumes using `in-tree` volume plugins will communicate through `CSI drivers` instead.

-> `in-tree drivers` refers to the current storage drivers that are part of the core Kubernetes code versus the new `CSI drivers`, which are plug-ins.
+> `in-tree` volume plugin refers to the current storage drivers that are part of the core Kubernetes code.

 Following new storage classes are added to AKS for suporting CSI Storage Drivers.